elielalbuquerque/sudoku-python/README.md

  #### Analysis of steps number

 In the graphics bellow we can see that up to the level of complexity three, that is, with 30% of blank spaces, the implementation of BFS tends to require a smaller number of steps.
 After level four, aStar starts to see a small improvement, of 6.06%, over the number of steps of the BFS.
-Already at kevel five, aStar shows a significant improvement in the number of steps over BFS, this improvement was 67%.
+Already at level five, aStar shows a significant improvement in the number of steps over BFS, this improvement was 67%.
+However is important to note that the number of steps does not consider the computational cost of calculating the priority row of the heuristic proposed in the aStar algorithm.

 ![group_steps_bar](plots/group_steps_bar.png)

  #### Analysis of execution time

  In the graphics bellow we can see that the runtime is greater for aStar implementation in all levels of complexity.
-This is because the computation of step numbers ignores the computational cost necessary for calculating heuristics in aStar.
+Because of this, apparently the heuristic is weak, and has to be improved.

+ #### Conclusions

+For a sudoku boards tested in our work, varying the number of blanks from 10% to 50%, considering the median execution time the BFS algorithm has a better performance than aStar in all complexity levels.
+For a just comparison in future we will study how to calculate the computational cost in number of steps to calculate the priority queue in proposed heuristic.

 ![group_time_bar](plots/group_time_bar.png)